-Live birth information from the ONS highlights a substantial increase in live births from 2001 through to 2012 followed by a reduced number of live births and a subsequent increase.
-The number of births in 2014 (2,247) is 12.5% higher than the number ten years before in 2005 (2,000).
+Live birth information from the ONS highlights a substantial increase in live births from 2001 through to 2010 followed by a brief period of relative stability, where the number of live births remained high.
+Current data shows the number of births in 2014 (2,589) to be almost identical to the number in 2005 (2580) however during that 10 year period the number of births increased from 2,580 to 2,992 in 2010, creating a population bulge evident in the chart showing the number of children and young people by single year of age.